 Daniella Carter is a young Phoenix who has risen from the ashes to become an influenial advocate for other LGBTQ youth.
 She has appeared on MSNBC, ABC, Daily News, and in People Magazine and the Wall Street Journal.
 She was recognized on the 2015 Trans 100 list.
 Daniella recently started a project to bring visibility to the issues facing transgender youth, and has collaborated with Miss Universe and other celebrities to share their experiences in overcoming homelessness.
 Under the mentorship of Laverne Cox, Daniella was featured in the Emmy Award winning MTV and Logo TV documentary "Laverne Cox Presents: The T Word."
 She recently shared her experience at the Human Rights Campaign's 2015 Time to THRIVE Conference.

-Darnell entered the foster care system at age 14, and after several placements, found his forever family with his two dads and six siblings.
-Now 16, Darnell is a competitive cheerleader and a member of the Youth Speak Out Team (YSO), which works to raise awareness of the experiences of foster youth and the challenges they face.
-At school Darnell is a member of the Student Council, where he serves as junior class secretary.
+Weston entered the foster care system at age 14, and after several placements, found his forever family with his two dads and six siblings.
+Now Weston is a competitive cheerleader and a member of the Youth Speak Out Team (YSO), which works to raise awareness of the experiences of foster youth and the challenges they face.
+At school Weston is a member of the Student Council, where he serves as junior class secretary.
 He is also on the yearbook staff as a contributing partner.
-In his spare time, Darnell enjoys spending time with his friends and family.
+In his spare time, Weston enjoys spending time with his friends and family.